KnowledgeFinder/KnowledgeFinder-website/README.md

-# Website for RCE
+# Website for KnowlegeFinder

-Homepage (landing page) and announcements for RCE (http://rcenvironment.de).
+Homepage (landing page) and announcements for KnowledgeFinder (http://knowledgefinder.github.io).

 Based on [Pelican](http://blog.getpelican.com/) and a modifed Polar theme by [CodePassenger](http://www.codepassenger.com/).